 Plastic spoon or wooden sticks

-- Place a glass bowl in water.
+3.)
+Place a glass bowl in water.
 Scoop in 1/2 tsp of coconut oil per crayon.
 (If you prefer to make more of a lipgloss, add about a spoonful of coconut oil.)
-4. Break-up your crayon and place in bowl.
+4. Break-up your crayon and place in a bowl.
 Stir.
 This will only take about a minute.

-- Pour into plastic container and set aside to harden.
+4.)
+Pour into a plastic container and set aside to harden.
 (I was in a pinch the first time I made it and used contact lenses cases which actually make the perfect size lipstick.)
 That’s it!
 My friend Sarah and I made this and had a lot of fun.

 DIY Lipstick #2: Beeswax, coconut oil and beet powder